Time and Space Complexity Analysis Practical Guide

 -ary tree.

--ary tree with height N
+-ary tree of height N

 Non-Recursive Algorithm Analysis